harleypig/harleycolonies/wiki/minecolonies.md

   a grouped citizen/guardtower with each of the beekeeper, cowboy, rabbithutch, shepherd, swineherder, and chickenherder huts.

+## Template World

+Use this [template world](https://www.planetminecraft.com/project/minecolonies-schematics-worlds/) to help with schematics.

 ## Custom supply ship/camp

 TBD